 Hong Kong is the perfect destination for a short break.
 Whether you’re looking to pack everything in to one jam packed weekend break, or pick your highlights from Hong Kong’s’ Top Things To Do, we’ve got options and ideas to suit every budget and every style of traveler.
-From Temples to the iconic Victoria Harbour, an awesome variety of Asian food and a couple of hikes thrown in, you can build your own itinerary to make sure you see all Hong Kong Points of Interest on your trip.
+From Temples to the iconic Victoria Harbour (Hong Kong Harbor), an awesome variety of Asian food and a couple of hikes thrown in, you can build your own itinerary to make sure you see all Hong Kong Points of Interest on your trip.
 And with recommendations for Hong Kong tourist spots, the best Hong Kong sightseeing plus Where to stay in Hong Kong and What to eat – we’ll have your long weekend break to Hong Kong organized before you know it!
 Places to visit in Hong Kong

 Hong Kong Points of Interest – Things To Do, Where To Stay & Where To Eat!